What I'm reading in 2026

 Why 106 Books?

-I used to read a lot, but during the last few years the average amount of books I read has been around 20-30.
-For me that is not a lot, and while I would like to argue that I'm reading on my computer every day (docs, articles, blog posts), I don't think it counts.
-It doesn't capture the feeling of finishing a good book at all.
+I used to read a lot, but in recent years I averaged 20-30 books.
+I read on my computer every day (docs, articles, blog posts), but that doesn't count.
+It doesn't capture the feeling of finishing a good book.

-Talking of screens, I, like so many other millennials, have a bad habit of embracing my phone the moment the real world stops giving me dopamine.
-So in the beginning of this year, I blocked the two main dopamine sources I had on my phone (Twitter and Reddit), and made Kindle app the only widget on my lock and phone screens.
-Now I can really only use my phone for being in contact with people, or for reading.
-On average I'm spending 6 hours in the Kindle app, and the other apps that I use are Whatsapp, Slack, Safari, and none of those come close to the kindle numbers.
+I have a bad habit of reaching for my phone the moment the real world stops giving me dopamine.
+At the start of this year, I blocked the two main dopamine sources on my phone (Twitter and Reddit) and made the Kindle app the only widget on my lock and home screens.
+Now I can only use my phone for talking to people or reading.
+I'm averaging 6 hours a day in the Kindle app.
+The other apps I use (WhatsApp, Slack, Safari) don't come close.

-Lastly, writing is my job (well, part of it), and the only way to become better at writing is to write and read more.
-So in a way, I can say I'm reading my way a promotion (one can dream).
+Writing is part of my job, and the only way to get better at writing is to write and read more.
+I'm reading my way to a promotion (one can dream).

 The actual books